Juliet-Simpson/Find-A-Bible-Quote/README.md

 * A user is experiencing a certain emotion or situation and would like to read Bible verses that could help them to understand and deal with that emotion or situation.

-* A user would like to see what themes Bible quotes have been added for and associated quotes for those.
+* A user would like to see what themes Bible quotes have been added for and view the associated quotes.

 * A user would like to add a bible quote that they have found particularly useful in helping them to deal with a certain emotion or situation.